Thekla (daughter of Theophilos): Life

-On 15 March 856, Theodora's reign officially ended with Michael III being proclaimed sole emperor.
+On 15 March 856, Theodora's rule officially ended with Michael III being proclaimed sole emperor.
 In 857 or 858 Theodora was expelled from the imperial palace and confined to a convent in Gastria, in Constantinople; the monastery had been converted from a house by her maternal grandmother, Theoktiste, likely during the reign of Theophilos.
 Thekla and the other sisters were either expelled and placed in the same convent at the same time, or had already been there for some time.
 Whether they were ordained as nuns is uncertain: they may have actually been ordained, or it may only have been intended.
 In one version of the narrative, they were confined to the palace at ta Karianou in November 858, possibly in a semi-monastical setting.
 Another version claims they were immediately placed in the Monastery of Gastria.
 The most common narrative states that Theodora was confined to the monastery with Pulcheria, while Thekla, and her other sisters Anna and Anastasia, were first kept at the palace at ta Karianou, but shortly thereafter moved to the Monastery of Gastria and shorn as nuns.
 Theodora may have been released from the convent around 863.
 According to the tradition of Symeon Logothete, a 10th-century Byzantine historian, Thekla was also released and used by Michael III to attempt to make a political deal.
 He states that in around 865, Michael had married his long-time lover Eudokia Ingerina to his friend and co-emperor Basil I, in order to mask the continued relationship of Michael and Eudokia.
 Some historians, such as Cyril Mango, believe that Michael did so after impregnating Eudokia, to ensure that the child would be born legitimate.
 However, Symeon's neutrality is disputed, and other contemporary sources do not speak of this conspiracy, leading several prominent Byzantists, such as Ostrogorsky and Nicholas Adontz to dismiss this narrative.